marjiasdk/Banking-App/README.md

 # Python Banking App

 This is a simple banking app created with Python and the Tkinter GUI toolkit.
-The app allows users to log in with their card number and password and view their account balance.
+The app allows users to log in with their name, card number and password and view their account balance.

 # Technologies